 Accurate Receiving Stats

 A high-end WMS is meant to streamline the movement of received merchandise from the point of arrival to where it will ultimately be stored in your warehouse.
 If your new client is nervous about their first shipment, chances are you will be hearing from them quite a lot in the beginning.
 “Have you received our product yet?
 Is it intact?
 Is it all there?”

-This can include the manual or automatic allocation of product into specific areas within your warehouse.
-If you have yet to purchase a quality WMS, you may be relying on manpower to eyeball where product should go.
-Of course every warehouse needs real people to keep things running, but to err is human, and errors cost both time and money.
+This can include the manual or automatic allocation of products into specific areas within your warehouse.
+If you have yet to purchase a quality WMS, you may be relying on manpower to eyeball where the product should go.
+Of course, every warehouse needs real people to keep things running, but to err is human, and errors cost both time and money.

 It only takes one absent-minded person talking on their cellphone to write down the wrong number or the incorrect code to leave your floor in a disorganized mass of unmarked boxes and confusion.
 Then the client calls, demanding a recount of their product…and you don’t even know where it’s stored, let alone when it is supposed to move out.

 If something doesn’t seem right, you can log in to the WMS at any time, day or night, just to reassure yourself that the product is, indeed, stored right where it was supposed to be, per your instructions.